LukasKnize/DesktopWaifu/README.md

 Download from web site will be added soon.

 ## List of commands that your waifu will understand
-the command is inside " " but " isn't part of the command (for example if there is "command1" than you should use only command1, not "command1")
+the command is inside " " but " isn't part of the command (for example if there is "command" than you should only type command, not "command")

 1. "?" - this command will return list of all commands
 2. "#changeWaifu" - this command will take two parameters in following format #changeWaifu/category/tag